macdub/pyenv-multiuser/README.md

 ### Initial Setup
 Initial setup is done via `pyenv multiuser setup`

-    $ pyenv multiuser setup
+    pyenv multiuser setup

 ### Individual User Setup
 An individual user can setup their personalized shims directory environment variable using `pyenv multiuser init`

-    $ pyenv multiuser init
+    pyenv multiuser init

 This is an optional interactive approach.
 Otherwise, the user can simple set the environment variable manually and create the directory if not already present.

-To ensure that the shims work correctly, your profile should look like this:
+To ensure that the shims work correctly, your profile should look similar to this:

 ```bash
 # Example Profile Setup